alexx855/axie-discord-bot/readme.md

 3. Copy the .env.example file to .env and fill in the required values:

-Complete your environment variables.
 Fetching discord credentials is covered in detail in the [getting started guide](https://discord.com/developers/docs/getting-started).

 ```bash